varnish/Varnish-Book/README.rst

 professional Varnish training courses.
 That is the original motivation for writing this material.

-Secondly, it is now (soon?) used as a public tutorial to complement the reference documentation.
+Secondly, it is now used as a public tutorial to complement the reference documentation.

 For training, we hold different courses, hence the existence of different PDFs.
 We also build a "slide" PDF for this purpose, which is why the layout